JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/getting-started-maven/getting-started-with-maven.md

 ### Automatic Configuration

-The easiest way to create a new application targeting JavaScript with Maven is to allow IntelliJ IDEA to configure the Maven project for ys.
-Simply create a new Maven project in IntelliJ IDEA.
-Once the project is created, add a new folder to host your Kotlin source code, removing the default Java one created.
+The easiest way to create a new application targeting JavaScript with Maven is to allow IntelliJ IDEA to configure the Maven project for us.
+Simply create a new Maven project in IntelliJ IDEA and once the project is created, add a new folder to host the Kotlin source code, removing the default Java one.
 The project should end up with the following structure

 ![Project Structure]({{ url_for('tutorial_img', filename='javascript/getting-started-maven/project-structure.png')}})